knowledge-computing/spabert-regiondcl/README.md

 # Bridging Spatial Language Models and Urban Foundation Models to Capture Diverse Urban Contexts

-This repository contains scripts for integrating RegionDCL with SpaBERT, as described in our paper: Bridging Spatial Language Models and Urban Foundation Models to Capture Diverse Urban Contexts.
+This repository contains scripts for integrating a spatial language model, SpaBERT, with an urban foundation model, RegionDCL, to improve urban characterization in cities with heterogeneous environments.

-We gratefully acknowledge the authors of **RegionDCL** and **SpaBERT** for making their code publicly available.
+We gratefully acknowledge the authors of **SpaBERT** and **RegionDCL** for making their code publicly available.

 ## Usage